harkalygergo/LaraMart/README.md

 # LaraMart
-LaraMart is a web application for marketplaces, based on Laravel PHP framework.
+LaraMart | Laravel based marketplace application.

-LaraMart let to create user account on webpage and make a new ad.
+LaraMart web application let to create user account on webpage and make a new ad.
 Merchants can be added via adminstration area (dashboard) and import product ads from external link as JSON is also possible.

 ---

-How to install?
+## How to install?

 1. Copy code from GitHub
 2. Run `npm install`